bitsmike/django1.7-python3-openshift-quickstart/README.md

      cd <your-app-name>
      git remote add upstream -m master git://github.com/michaeljpeake/django1.7-python3-openshift-quickstart.git git pull -s recursive -X theirs upstream master

+michaeljpeake: At this point, you will be faced with a Vi window asking you to add a commit comment.
+For this initial commit, you can leave this blank.
+If you are not familiar with Vi or Vim, press `Shift+:`, then type `wq`, then press `Enter` (or Return if you're that way inclined).
+Then go and read about Vi; it's really handy.

 ####Note:
 If you want to use the Redis-Cloud with Django see [the wiki](https://github.com/rancavil/django-py3-openshift-quickstart/wiki/Django-1.6-with-Redis-Cloud)